 Mr J then referred the complaint to the Financial Ombudsman Service as he had not received any response to the complaint within the eight-week period required by the regulator.

-The Lender subsequently dealt with Mr J's concerns as a complaint and issued its final response letter on 21 November 2020, rejecting it on every ground.
+The original lender, Honeycomb Finance Limited, subsequently dealt with Mr J's concerns as a complaint and issued its final response letter on 21 November 2020, rejecting it on every ground.